 The electrical power used to operate this pump is high enough to cause injury or death.
 Make certain that the control handle on the control box is in the OFF position and locked out, or that the power supply to the control box has been otherwise cut off and locked out, before attempting to open or service the pump assembly.
 Tag electrical circuits to prevent accidental startup.
-Obtain the services of a qualified electrician, and refer to the wiring diagram(s) in Installation And Operation Manual, Section B, and the Control Box manual to make electrical connections.
+Obtain the services of a qualified electrician, and refer to the wiring diagram(s) in INSTALLATION, Section B, to make electrical connections.